Criminal Records Checks (DBS checks) and Spent Convictions

 - There are different levels of DBS checks which are appropriate for different roles.

-- Depending on the severity of the conviction, convictions can become spent and thus do not appear on standards checks.
+- Depending on the severity of the conviction, convictions can become spent and thus do not appear on basic checks.

 - Certain roles and industries require more detailed checks which still record spent convictions.